tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer (aguenane-stat6250): It identifies the variable type as character.
 - *Question* (ldai4-stat6250): How can we use INPUT statement?
 - *Answer* (ldai4-stat6250): The INPUT statement creates a Variable using the name that we assign to each field.
 There, when we write an INPUT statement, we need to specify the variable names exactly as we want them to appear in the SAS dataset.
+- *Question*(kamirneni-stat6250): What should be included in the INFILE statement to process records 1 through n?